xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/edit_text.md

 order: 110
 published: true
 ---
+Email notifications can be edited via the **Store setup** -> **Email notifications** section of the Admin area.

-To edit a notification, click on the notification title.
-You'll see a page like the following:
+To edit a notification, locate it in the above said section and click on the notification title.
+A page with the email notification settings opens:

 ![edit.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/edit.png)

-Each notification consists of the following parts:
+The page consists of a few sections:

 * ![settings-1.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/settings-1.png)
-  Here you can enable/disable the notification and define the email subject.
+  Here you can enable/disable the notification and specify the email subject.

 * ![scheme.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/scheme.png)
   Here you can enable/disable the header, greeting and signature of the notification and edit the notification text.

-  Also, you can find the name of a notification body template that you can refer to if you need to customize the notification structure.
+  In addition to that, here you can find the name of the notification body template.
+You can refer to this template if you need to customize the notification structure.
 The body template may include other templates to generate the email notification.
-To customize it, you'll need to copy appropriate templates to the "skins/theme_tweaker/mail/" (or "skins/custom_skin/mail/" if you use CustomSkin module) directory within the same folder structure and then change the notification to meet your needs.
+To customize it, you'll need to copy the appropriate templates to the "skins/theme_tweaker/mail/" folder (or "skins/custom_skin/mail/" if you are using the CustomSkin module) within the same folder structure and then change the notification according to your needs.

-  Some notifications can be edited via the {% link "Webmaster mode" ref_1xoeCJwy %}.
-Such notifications have a special **'Edit via Webmaster mode'** button under the **Body**.
+  Some notifications can be edited via {% link "Webmaster mode" ref_1xoeCJwy %}.
+Such notifications have a special **'Edit via Webmaster mode'** button under their **Body** section.
   ![webmaster.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/webmaster.png)

 * ![system-settings.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/system-settings.png)
   Here you can edit the notification title and description if necessary.

-When the notification editing is complete either **Save changes** or **Send test email** and **Preview template** to see the changes before saving them.
+After editing the notification settings, be sure to click **Save changes** to save your changes.
+Note that you can also use the **Send test email** and **Preview template** buttons.

 _Related pages:_